jonnonz1/nz-statute-book/acts/public/2025/crimes-theft-by-employer-amendment-act-2025.md

 This Act is the Crimes (Theft by Employer) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after the date on which it receives the Royal assent.
+This Act comes into force on 14 March 2025.

 ### 3 Principal Act
 This Act amends the Crimes Act 1961.